ECTS

 Faculty of Science

-- description of metabolic pathologies.
+- the description of metabolic disorders.

 Genetics 1